Hrithik99/Mochi-Health-Data-Scientist-THA-Hrithik-Sarda/README.md

 Thank you for the opportunity to work on this take-home project!

-THis app is a lightweight, real-time Streamlit dashboard for logging and visualizing the mood of each support ticket.
+THis app is a lightweight, real-time (refreshes every 9s) Streamlit dashboard for logging and visualizing the mood of each support ticket.
 This app is designed for distributed teams—each entry is stored in a shared Google Sheet, so anyone can see the mood of the queue as it evolves throughout the day.

 ---